henrysky/astroNN/docs/source/index.rst

 --------------
 * :doc:`/galaxy10`

-List of Tutorial and Documentation
+Basics of astroNN and Neural Net Intro
 ----------------------------------------

 .. toctree::